cierelabs/json-complete/README.md

 * Since functions can be encoded, the decoder for a given set of data can be included.
 * Add top-level error handling to the functions to handle encoding / decoding problems
 * Create more meaningful error messages, especially for the decoder.
+* Because ArrayBuffer types are always filled, never sparse, simplify the encoding by removing the explicit index encoding